-The utilization study revealed that there is a potential for companies to over-assign administrative numbers within a particular 1,000 block, prefix or rate center in the 510 area code.
+The utilization study revealed that there is a potential for companies to over-assign administrative numbers within a particular thousand-block, prefix or rate center in the 619 area code.
 The following three examples demonstrate this potential for over-assignment.
-First, in the Oakland-Main-Piedmont rate center, 2 companies are each using over 33 percent of their number resources for administrative purposes, while the average across all companies is close to 13 percent.
-Second, one carrier has nearly 10,000 numbers dedicated to testing in one prefix in that same rate center, while the average per prefix is less than 50.
-Third, the Hayward rate center has 265,958 wireline numbers assigned which is nearly three times as many as the Oakland-Alameda rate center, but they are using only half the amount of administrative numbers.
-Given the variances in the levels of administrative numbers between companies, it is unclear what basis companies use for placing numbers in this category.
+First, in the Coronado rate center, two companies are using over seven percent of their number resources for administrative purposes in one prefix, while the average across all companies is close to 1.5 percent.
+Second, one carrier has nearly 800 numbers dedicated to testing in one prefix in that same rate center, while the average per prefix is less than 60.
+Third, the Coronado rate center has 39,556 wireline numbers assigned which is twice as many as Chula Vista rate center, but they are using only half the amount of administrative numbers.
+Given the variances in the levels of administrative numbers between companies and rate centers, it is unclear what basis companies use for placing numbers in this category.
 The CPUC should therefore pursue an investigation in this area.